MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 ![](../images/part32/43.png)

-There's 1 pod, and its status is Running.
+There's 1 pod, and its status is `Running`.
 Perfect!

 Let's describe this pod.
 Scroll all the way to the bottom.
 We can see several normal events.
 And they're all successful.